harvardnlp/decomp-attn/README.md

 # Decomposable Attention Model for Sentence Pair Classification

-Implementation the paper [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).
+Implementation of the paper [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).
 Parikh et al. EMNLP 2016.

 The same model can be used for generic sentence pair classification tasks (e.g. paraphrase detection), in addition to natural language inference.